mapfumo/foundry-fund-me-2024/README.md

 ## Storage Layout

 From [EVM.CODES](https://www.evm.codes) we can see that storing variables in storage is expensive.
-For exam SLOAD operation costs 100 gas as compared to other operations that require 3-5 gas.
+For example SLOAD operation costs 100 gas as compared to other operations that require 3-5 gas.
 Each time we read from storage we pay a minimum of 100 gas.
 SSTORE is the operation that stores value in storage and also costs a minimum of 100 gas.

 Compare this to MLOAD (Memory Load) amd MSTORE (Memory Store) that both costs 3 gas.